 As we enter the second decade of the 21st century, our institutions are rapidly changing.
 Agile project management techniques are needed to pivot with modern technology paradigms and take advantage of new library possibilities.
 Academic libraries are no exception to these shifts with an increasing range of complex IT implementation expectations through rosters of IT projects ranging from technology enhanced learning commons, to data research repositories, AI and new Algorithmic literacy centers.
 To manage the pace of new IT implementation and ongoing integration demands, a structured and Agile application of principles of IT project management is warranted.
 This research explores an innovative line of Agile 21st century IT project management principles for online library projects under the rubrics of Agile and Project Management.
 This includes collaboration, iteration, user focus, flexibility, emergence and embracing versioning for quick empowerment of decision-making for greater innovation.
 This work focuses particularly on the logistics of Agile management that online library projects more desperately need.
 It explains the case for Agile projects to highlight the necessity for Agile implementation through principles and the wider scope of project management.

 Agile IT Project Management is a methodology for managing IT projects that emphasizes iterative development, collaboration, and responsiveness to change.
 Key concepts include user focus, adaptive planning, continuous delivery, and self-organizing teams (Ambler, 2009).
 Agile Project Management concepts find applicability in academic libraries where processes could benefit from streamlining through a formalization of Agile Project Management structures and processes.
 Scrum, Kanban and Lean are frameworks, structures and methodologies that all benefit Library IT processes.
 Even though system wide implementation of information technology has been carried out widely in libraries in the past three decades, there is room for a more structured approach utilizing these structures from Agile perspectives.
-This research highlights a few current directions and synergies from best practices of Agile PManagement and current library technology needs.
-It highlights the most applicable and innovative areas of agile techniques IT project management that would be useful to pursue.
+This research highlights a few current directions and synergies from best practices of Agile Project Management and current library technology needs.
+It highlights the most applicable and innovative areas of agile techniques that would be useful to pursue.

 Agile and Project Management Principles and Tools